 Where is the National Theater located?

-The National Theatre is located downtown in Reykjavik at Hverfisgata 19, the neighboring and parallel street to the famous Laugavegur shopping street.
+The National Theatre in Reykjavik is located downtown on Hverfisgata 19, the neighboring and parallel street to the famous Laugavegur shopping street.
 It is easy to spot as its dark grey art-deco architecture really sticks out amongst white buildings and the occasional colorful corrugated iron houses.

 How to get to the National Theater

 The National Theatre is in walking distance from most accommodations downtown and located right next to Safnahúsið bus stop.
-To draw up a better picture it is about 9 minutes walking from Harpa Concert and Conference Hall, 8 minutes from Hallgrímskirkja church and 12 minutes from Hlemmur Food Court.
+It’s about 9 minutes walking from Harpa Concert and Conference Hall, 8 minutes from Hallgrímskirkja church and 12 minutes from Hlemmur Food Court.

 Other Reykjavik Theaters